ibm-datapower/datapower-tools/XSLT_binary_search/README.md

 # Efficient string range search

-My rool of thumb is this:
+My rule of thumb is this:
 - for processing XML, use XSLT and XPath
 - for processing JSON or binary data, use GatewayScript